You’ve decided to get tested for HIV. That is a great decision for your health! Wondering where you can get tested? Look at these options:

 4. Specialist HIV/Sexual health services

-You may have seen pop-up tents or mobile clinics in your community that offer HIV testing.
+You may have seen tents or mobile clinics in your community that offer HIV testing.
 If there’s one in your area, it can be a quick and convenient way to get tested.
-(Like we said above, you might also see some of these tents outside the clinic.)

-Some youth and community centers can help you get an HIV test.
+You can get tested at some youth and community centres.
 If you’re already going to one, just ask the staff.
 If they don’t offer HIV testing, they may be able to tell you where else you can go.
-You have choices!
-The first step starts with you choosing to get tested!

-You can now also do an HIV self-screening test yourself, using either saliva or a drop of blood, depending on the type of test.
-You can use the test at home in private, or in some cases the person who gives you the test kit can help you if you’d like.
+You can also do an HIV self-screening test yourself, using either saliva or a drop of blood.
+You can use the test in private.

 In some communities, there are programs giving out HIV self-screening tests for free.
-You can also buy them at Clicks, Dis-Chem and other pharmacies, or online.
+You can also buy them at some pharmacies or online.

 If you choose to do a self-screening test, it is important that you read and follow the instructions correctly so that you get an accurate result.
-If the result is positive, you will need to go to the clinic for a confirmation test.
+If the result is positive, you will need to go to the clinic for a test to confirm.

 - You must agree to the test (consent).
 No one can force you to test.

-- You should be able to talk to a counsellor before and after the test, to make sure you understand everything and can get any support you might need.
+- You should be able to talk to a counsellor before and after the test, to make sure you understand everything and can get support.

-- Your test results should be private and confidential.
+- Your test results will always be private and confidential.
 No one has the right to share your HIV status without your permission.

 - You should be able to see the test kit showing an HIV positive or negative result.

-- Depending on the test result, you should be given information on options for either HIV treatment or prevention.
+- Depending on the test result, you should be given information on HIV treatment or prevention.